gridsome/gridsome.org/docs/deploy-to-google.md

 Last build step is to push static files to your bucket

-## 3. link dns record to reserved external google ip
+## Link dns record to reserved external google ip
 You must link these to resolve your domain to our external google ip adress.
 This can be done in your DNS service